StalkerZ/aws-cdk-fargate-docker/README.md

 1. Register a domain with AWS
 2. Create AWS ACM certificate in us-east-1.
 It is going to be used with CloudFront and must be in us-east-1 region.
 3. Create AWS ACM certificate in your region.
-It is going to be use with Application Load Balancer
+It is going to be used with Application Load Balancer.

-Create ECR stack and manually deploy example docker image there:
+Create ECR stack and deploy create-react-app docker image:

 ```base
 cd my-app